Areas of Leicester: Buy-to-Let Property Investment Hotspots

 As befits its middle of England location Leicester has great transport links, being right on the M1, M69 and A46.
 Birmingham can be reached by train in 47 minutes and London in around an hour.

 Leicester property prices are well below the UK average.
-According to research by Hometrack, the average house price in Leicester is now £177,500, compared to £218,600 nationwide.
+According to Rightmove, the average house price in Leicester is now £280,012, compared to £285,00 nationwide.
 Leicester prices seem to be on the up though.
-Again Hometrack says Leicester prices have risen 4.9% over the last year, compared to 2.2% nationally.
+Again Rightmove says Leicester prices have risen 5% over the last year.

-There’s a huge shortage of homes to rent in Leicester, which bodes well for property investors.
-This report says the local council is planning to buy up privately owned property to rent to its own tenants.
+There’s a huge shortage of homes to rent or buy in Leicester, which bodes well for property investors.

-According to Leicester Property Insight, Leicester is the best place to invest in property in the UK.
-They explain that it offers an annual rental growth at 3.02% with accelerating growth year on year and an average rental yield of a modest 4.19% coupled with average house price growth of 6.28% – giving a total yield of a ‘whopping’ 10.47%.
+Leicester offers an annual rental growth of 3.02% with accelerating growth year on year and an average rental yield of a modest 4.19% coupled with average house price growth of 6.28% – giving a total yield of a ‘whopping’ 10.47%.

 If you’re looking to invest in shared accommodation or HMO investment Leicester City Council has an Article 4 Direction.
-This means that in some areas of the city, planning permission is needed to create an HMO.
-More details here.
+This means that in some areas of the city, planning permission is needed to change the use of a property to an HMO.

 The good news is that the Leicester property market is fairly easy to read.
 Generally, with a few exceptions, the cheaper houses are in the inner city areas, the suburbs have mid-market estate housing, while the fringes have desirable and more expensive commuter villages.